nourhan36/TaskManagerApp/README.md

 You are a junior developer starting a new project called “Task Manager App”.
+This line is from main branch.
 At first, you work locally.
 Later, your team decides to host it on GitHub for collaboration.